ProfilePic

 Why Choose a Money Market Account?

 The money you put in a money market account is insured up to $250,000 per depositor by either the Federal Deposit Insurance (FDIC) or the National Credit Union Association (NCUA).
-FDIC-member banks receive the FDIC insurance, while credit unions have coverage through the NCUA.
+FDIC-member banks receive FDIC insurance, while credit unions have coverage through the NCUA.

 How a Money Market Account Can Be Used